 There is no prescriptive method for how a vote should be held.
 This is at the discretion of the employer and will likely depend on the composition of your workforce.
 Voting could be done by postal vote, online or even by a show of hands if an in-person vote is practical.
-What is important is that employees know the time, place and method of the vote (i.e. any information they need to cast an effective ballot) before the start of the access period.
+What is important is that employees know the time, place and method of the vote (i.e. any information they need to cast an effective ballot).

-The Fair Work Act defines the seven clear calendar day period immediately before the vote commences as the "access period".
-All the information required to be provided to employees should be given, but at least must be accessible to employees by the start of the access period, as well as any incorporated material (policies or Awards referred to in the Agreement).
-No further changes to terms and conditions are permitted during access period.
+All the information required to be provided to employees must have at least must be accessible to employees by the start of the access period, as well as any incorporated material (policies or Awards referred to in the Agreement).
+No further changes to terms and conditions were permitted during access period.

 An agreement is made when a majority of those employees who cast a valid vote approve the agreement.
 The vote is a yes or no vote, which means that employees vote for the agreement as a whole, not only terms which apply to them.
 Any discussion on specific terms is to occur in the bargaining stage, not at the voting stage.
 The practical effect of this is that many employees will vote up (or down) terms that don't apply to them.